-The ASA supports the following OSPF features:
+The adaptive security appliance supports the following OSPF features:

-- Support of intra-area, interarea, and external (Type I and Type II) routes. - Support of a virtual link. - OSPF LSA flooding. - Authentication to OSPF packets (both password and MD5 authentication). - Support for configuring the ASA as a designated router or a designated backup router.
-The ASA also can be set up as an ABR. - Support for stub areas and not-so-stubby-areas.
+- Support of intra-area, interarea, and external (Type I and Type II) routes. - Support of a virtual link. - OSPF LSA flooding. - Authentication to OSPF packets (both password and MD5 authentication). - Support for configuring the adaptive security appliance as a designated router or a designated backup router.
+The adaptive security appliance also can be set up as an ABR. - Support for stub areas and not-so-stubby-areas.

-Area boundary router type-3 LSA filtering.
+Area boundary router Type-3 LSA filtering.